Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 "best" and "better" (the superlative and comparative forms of "well") and "well-adjusted,"
 "well-advised," and "well-appointed" (compounds derived from "well").

-If the search term is itself a variant, inflection, or stem of another word, the headword may
+If the search term is itself a variant, inflection, or stem of another word, [the headword may
-be that other word rather than the search term.
-[LINK TO ADAPTOR TEXT]
+be that other word](https://github.com/Jsundstrom0223/should_it_be_hyphenated/blob/main/api_explanation.md#:~:text=to%20resemble%20bologna-,variant_inflection_or_stem,-The%20variant_inflection_or_stem%20function) rather than the search term.

 #### Cognate Cross-References
 If the headword of an entry is "a less common spelling of another word with the same meaning,"